-This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Greymouth Petroleum Limited (the Company) for deep well injection (DWI) activities.
-The consents authorise discharges from various wellsites operated by the Company across the Taranaki region.

-During the period under review, the Company held seven resource consents for the subsurface injection of fluids by DWI.
-The consents authorise discharges from six separate wellsites within the Company's oil and gas fields.
-These include the Kaimiro-G, Kaimiro-J and Kaimiro-O wellsites located on the outskirts of Inglewood in North Taranaki, the Kowhai-A and Turangi-A wellsites located near Tikorangi, and the Radnor-B wellsite located on the outskirts of Midhurst in Central Taranaki.
-Five of the seven consents were utilised during the review period.
-Consent 10483-1 which authorises DWI at the Radnor-B wellsite, and Consent 7390-1 which authorises DWI at the Turangi-A wellsite via the Turangi-3 well, were not exercised during the period being reported.
+This report is for the period July 2019 to June 2020 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Greymouth Petroleum Limited and its subsidiaries1 (the Company) for deep well injection (DWI) activities.
+During the period under review, the Company held eight resource consents for the subsurface injection of fluids by DWI.
+The consents authorise discharges from seven separate wellsites within the Company's oil and gas fields.
+These include the Kaimiro-G, Kaimiro-J and Kaimiro-O wellsites located on the outskirts of Inglewood in North Taranaki.
+The Kowhai-A and Turangi-A wellsites located near Tikorangi and the Radnor-B and Ngatoro-E wellsites located on the outskirts of Midhurst and Inglewood respectively.
+Five of the eight consents were utilised during the review period.
+Consent 7390-1 which authorises DWI at the Turangi-A wellsite via the Turangi-3 well was not exercised during the period being reported.
+Consents 7068-1 and 10483-1, which authorise DWI at the Ngatoro-E and Radnor-B wellsite respectively, have not yet been given effect to.